International Union of Pure and Applied Physics

 The nominee's curriculum vitae should include an employment and educational history and lists of publications, scientific awards, and invited talks.

-The selection committee consists of the Members and Associate Members of the C20 Commission.
+The selection committee consists of the Members of the C20 Commission.
 The selection committee may consult with appropriate external assessors.

 - Awards will be 1000 Eu. each, plus a medal and certificate to be provided by IUPAP.